-Alabama Sales Tax Rate Changes for 2023 Alabama: Sales Tax Handbook
+Alabama Sales Tax Rate Changes for 2025 Alabama: Sales Tax Handbook

 Alabama:

-2023 Alabama Sales Tax Changes
+2025 Alabama Sales Tax Changes

-Over the past year, there have been 43 local sales tax rate changes in Alabama.
+Over the past year, there have been nineteen local sales tax rate changes in Alabama.
 This table lists each changed tax jurisdiction, the amount of the change, and the towns and cities in which the modified tax rates apply.
 This page will be updated monthly as new sales tax rates are released.
 For other states, see our list of nationwide sales tax rate changes.

 Change Date Tax Jurisdiction Sales Tax Change Cities Affected

-February 2023 Clay
+February 2025 Clay

 Raised from 6% to 10%